HomeHealth articlesear blockageHow to Prevent and Treat Swimmers Ear?

 • A hearing examination is done if the tympanic membrane is not visible to check whether the infection has involved the inner ear canal or not.
 In cases of swollen ear canals, a tuning fork test and audiogram can be performed to rule out conductive hearing loss.

-What Are the Investigations Done for Otitis Externa?
+What Are the Investigations Done for Swimmer’s Ear?

 Otitis externa are of two types:

-1. Acute Otitis Externa- Also called a swimmer's ear.
-It is a mild ear infection that gets treated within 3 to 4 days by symptomatic treatment.
+• Acute Otitis Externa- Also called a swimmer's ear.
+A mild ear infection is treated within three to four days by symptomatic treatment.
 Repetitive acute otitis externa episodes may turn into a chronic form, so regular follow-up with a doctor is needed in such cases.

-2. Chronic Otitis Externa - Otitis externa occurring three to four times a year and lasting for more than three months is a chronic form of otitis externa.
-It can turn into malignant otitis externa, which is a destructive form of otitis externa affecting mostly people who are systemically compromised, causing involvement of the bone of the skull base if left untreated.
+• Chronic Otitis Externa - Otitis externa occurring three to four times a year and lasting for more than three months is a chronic form of otitis externa.
+It can turn into malignant otitis externa, which is a destructive form of otitis externa that mainly affects people who are systemically compromised, causing involvement of the bone of the skull base if left untreated.

 management of swimmers ear